 The fact that the North becomes the place of contact for this particular reconciliatory project confirms Canadians' broader understandings of themselves as a Northern people.
 By assimilating the project of reconciliation within a project of shoring up Canadian sovereignty claims in the Arctic, C3 participates in a Canadian tradition of appropriating of Inuit cultural symbols as representative of national identity.
 For instance, Canadians embraced the inuksuk as the official logo for the Vancouver 2010 Olympics, co-opting and misrepresenting this symbol used to mark bountiful hunting grounds, or, when resembling a human form, to indicate that a murder has taken place (Wakeham 2014, 120).
 The Vancouver Olympics utilized the inuksuk as its logo even as First Nations, upon whose stolen land the games were held, opposed the Olympics (Dhoot 2015, 51; Francis 2011, 14).
 Indeed, Canadian-Canadians are encouraged to imagine themselves as Northerners.
 Yet, as Tomson Highway pointed out in his 2017 Hurtig Lecture on "The North", many southern Canadians do not understand Northern geography, cultures, histories, and languages.
-Despite being one of the southernmost cities in the country, for example, in 2014 the Toronto Raptors adopted the slogan "We the North", a branding approach that took off across Canada, with millennials wearing "We the North" merchandise to represent their national pride.
-In this sense, of course, southern Canadians are only Northern visa-vis Americans.
+Despite being one of the southernmost cities in the country, for example, in 2014 the Toronto Raptors adopted the slogan "We the North" merchandise to represent their national pride.
+In this sense, of course, southern Canadians are only Northern vis-à-vis Americans.